ironbar/mnist_universe/docs/06_ml_techniques.md

 ## Early stopping

 When using early stopping we will stop the training if the validation loss does not improve.
-It's a simple wait to avoid overfitting to the train set.
+It's a simple way to avoid overfitting to the train set.